thesilican/its-not-commando/docs/GettingStarted.md

 This project works best with **[Typescript][typescript]**, a typed super-set of javascript.
 All examples will be given in Typescript.
 But it works just as well using javascript.

-**If are using typescript**, you must ensure that you have `"target": "es6"` (or higher) in your `tsconfig.json`.
-This project requires ES6 features.
+**If you are using typescript**, you must ensure that you have `"target": "es6"` (or higher) in your `tsconfig.json`.
+This project requires ES6 features, specifically ES6 classes.

 ## How it works

 `its-not-commando` works with the concepts of _commands_.
-Discord users can run commands by the prefix of the bot, followed by entering the name of the command.
+Discord users can run commands by entering the prefix of the bot, followed by the name of the command.
 For example, the following is the built-in `help` command:
 ![Help Command](./img1.png)

-Commands can contain arguments like numbers, strings, etc. Commands can also contain sub-commands, each of which can be run just like a normal command.
+Commands can contain arguments like numbers, strings, etc. Commands can also contain sub-commands, each of which behave just like normal commands.

 All commands belong to a command group.
 (You can see the three types of commmands in the above image).
 Command groups can be created, or you can just use the `default` command group

 ## Creating a bot

-To get started, you should first create a `Client`.
+To get started, you should first create an instance of the `Client` client.
 A `Client` is the running instance of your discord bot.
+The
-`Client` actually extends [discord.js Client][discordjsclient], so you can use all the methods from a discord.js `Client`.
+`Client` class actually extends [discord.js Client][discordjsclient], so you can use all the methods from a discord.js `Client`.

 You must initalize the client with your discord bot token, a prefix used by the bot, and your discord user ID.